edupaulos/audio-player/README.md

 # Audio player

 This repository contains the source code for the Audio Player challenge proposed by [Significa](https://significa.co/).
+The project includes an audio player to play songs from the `data` folder.
+You can play, pause, skip forward and backward, adjust volume, and view song information.

-You can find more details above.
+You can find more details above. ⬇️

 ## Layout Preview
 <img width="884" alt="Application Layout" src="UI.png">